udplabs/okta-kotter/README.md

         "target": "PREMIUM"
     },
     ...
+- `logo.png` (optional, not currently used in app): A small horizontal logo, similar to what you'd see in the upper left of an Okta end user dashboard.
 ```

 A good way to host your theme is simply to drop the files into a publicly accessible AWS S3 bucket, and use the AWS CLI: